Deakin Women – working together to make a difference

 Deakin women in sport

-The University sponsors the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and their women's program.
+We proudly support netball, Australia’s leading women’s sport, through our partnerships with Netball Victoria and the Melbourne Vixens.
+We also sponsor the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and their women's program.

-Whether it be the University’s relationship with the Deakin Melbourne Boomers, the Geelong Cats women’s program, the Cadel Evans Great Ocean Road Race, or in-house initiatives such as the Deakin Women in Sport and Exercise (WISE) Hub, they collectively create a wealth of opportunities.
+Whether it be the University’s relationship with the Deakin Melbourne Boomers, the Geelong Cats women’s program, the Cadel Evans Great Ocean Road Race, or in-house initiatives such as the Deakin Women in Sport and Exercise (WISE) hub, they collectively create a wealth of opportunities.